UnclassedPenguin/bales/README.md

 ## To-do:
-  - add Ability to delete groups.
-Maybe add a comfirmation "Are you sure you want to delete group cows? (y or n)"
   - Add "-between" to list dates between one and another
   - Make default list only list the current month. add -all flag to show entire database
     - Do I actually want this?
 Hmm...
   - Add an ability to get average.
 For square/round.
 Maybe by group as well.
 For daily weekly monthly?
     - Think this will be slightly more complicated than I originally thought...
+  - ~~Add Ability to delete groups.
+Maybe add a comfirmation "Are you sure you want to delete group cows? (y or n)"~~
   - ~~Add ability for "or" to group.
 So command line would be "-g "cows or sheep"", but it would split it to sql: "animalgroup='cows' OR animalgroup='sheep'"~~
   - ~~Add sort by days (similar to years and months) where it can be a specific day or a range...~~
   - ~~Restructure code so its not all stuck in main~~